-These financial statements of the Company comply with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+These consolidated financial statements of the Company comply with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").

-These financial statements were authorized for issue by the Board of Directors of the Company on January 27, 2022.
+These consolidated financial statements were authorized for issue by the Board of Directors of the Company on December 28, 2023.

-These financial statements are presented in Canadian Dollars, unless otherwise noted and have been prepared on a historical cost basis.
+These consolidated financial statements are presented in Canadian Dollars, unless otherwise noted and have been prepared on a historical cost basis.
 The Canadian dollar is the functional and presentation currency of the Company.